-JJ: So, yeah.
-So, the reason why I’m asking this, is because, again, if we go back to grime – and if you said you imagine that black citizens and some Asian citizens – and Asian citizens, might say differently.
-So, if there’s this imagination of a good state for multiple UK citizens, but then, you have this population that goes: ‘Nope.
-Here’s some grime music!’, I think it might offer, it might – and this is just me sort of riffing without any digging into it whatsoever – it might offer a very key piece of symbolism to say that there were clearly some citizens – ’citizens’ being a very precarious term – some citizens who say to themselves that the state isn’t as good as everyone thinks it is, right.
-So, here I’m thinking, again, back to the US; back to, particularly the West Coast hip-hop.
-I’m thinking about a moment in which, you know, we’re watching suburbs flourish, and urban cities being structurally divested from – over decades of time.
-And suburban cities flourish quite precisely because of what is otherwise really socialist US programmes, in many ways, right, that’s how some of that wealth gets built – what this is how some sort of that white wealth gets built, right.
-[Sound of a dog barking].
-As the dog give us yet another sound cue.
-No, so, it’s good.
+JJ: So yeah.
+So the reason why I’m asking this, is because, again, if we go back to grime – and if you said you imagine that Black citizens and Asian citizens, might say differently, if there’s this imagination of a good state for multiple UK citizens, but then you have this population that goes: ‘Nope.
+Here’s some grime music!’, I think it might offer, it might – and this is just me sort of riffing without any digging into it whatsoever – it might offer a very key piece of symbolism to say there were clearly some citizens – ’citizens’ being a very precarious term – some citizens who say to themselves that the state isn’t as good as everyone thinks it is.
+So here I’m thinking, again, back to the US, back to particularly the West Coast hip hop, I’m thinking about a moment in which, you know, we’re watching suburbs flourish and urban cities being structurally divested from – over decades of time.
+And suburban cities flourish quite precisely because of what is otherwise really socialist US programmes, in many ways, right, that’s how some of that wealth gets built – what this is how some of that white wealth gets built, right.
+[Sound of a dog barking.]
+As the dog gives us yet another sound cue.
+No, so it’s good.
 But you have groups of people, who are saying: ‘Nope.
-The state is really terrible for people that look like me – who move like me’.
+The state is really terrible for people that look like me – who move like me.’

-JJ: I understand.
-Yeah, no. No, I definitely understand, because, you know.
-And I’m just, again, thinking about it in relationship, obviously, to the US, because that’s where my knowledge is based – but we’re watching home developments at a rapid rate, right.
-And even our homes now have brands to them, right – like, which is wild.
-I’m like: ‘Oh, yeah, this is a, this is a KB home’, ‘this is a Toll Brothers home’, ‘this is a Pardee home’.
-It’s like – this is very odd, are we not going to have this conversation about how odd this is?
+JJ: No, I definitely understand, because – and I’m just, again, thinking about it in relationship, obviously, to the US, because that’s where my knowledge is based – but we’re watching home developments at a rapid rate, right.
+And even our homes now have brands to them, right – which is wild.
+Like: ‘Oh, yeah, this is a KB home, this is a Toll Brothers home, this is a Pardee home.’
+It’s like, this is very odd, are we not going to have this conversation about how odd this is?
 And it’s particularly interesting, again, if I take it back to here.
-So, Vegas has a – what we call it’s a – I live in a ‘masterplan community’.
+So Vegas has what we call – I live in a ‘masterplan community’.
 Like, there was an idea of what this community would look like well before they built it.
-And it’s fascinating, and odd, and corporate, and – but, again, what makes that corporate possible, is quite literally the laws, right, which the corporations helped shaped, but also, still that the government’s allowed for, right, in many ways?
-And I think to the other piece that I wanted to say, now, that I’m reading a lot more stuff on – that asks me to really think about settler colonialism and theories around settler colonialism – one of the things that I’m asking myself now is – is there such a claim, which is different for the UK?
-So, this is a very US-specific question, right – is there such a claim to black neighbourhoods in the US?
-How do we push back against gentrification and claim a neighbourhood that was never first supposed to be ours to begin with, right?
+And it’s fascinating and odd and corporate and – but, again, what makes that corporate possible is quite literally the laws, right, which the corporations helped shape but also still that the government’s allowed for, right, in many ways?
+And I think to the other piece that I wanted to say, now, that I‘m reading a lot more stuff that asks me to really think about settler colonialism and theories around settler colonialism – one of the things that I’m asking myself now is: ‘Is there such a claim’ – which is different for the UK, so this is a very US-specific question – ‘is there such a claim to Black neighbourhoods in the US?’
+How do we push back against gentrification and claim a neighbourhood that was never first supposed to be ours to begin with?
 I mean, we’re sitting on stolen land.
-So, how then do I claim this is mine, when I’m complaining that this is stolen land also?
-So, I’m appealing to a state to say this is my neighbourhood, who I don’t believe the state should have the power to give me the neighbourhood to begin with.
+How then do I claim this is mine, when I’m complaining that this is stolen land also?
+So I’m appealing to a state to say this is my neighbourhood, who I don’t believe the state should have the power to give me the neighbourhood to begin with.
 And I don’t know how to resolve that conundrum outright just yet, but I’m thinking about it.

 KB: Yeah, I mean, it’s kind of an impossible question, really, isn’t it?
-And that like, the right to the city, the right to space, and whose it is, and how that’s enacted, and how that is – I don’t know that you can, you know, I have also been thinking about this.
-Not in the same way, but in relation to like reparations, given the current moment, and what do you do about the past, given that, you know, you can’t change it?
-And how do you make, yeah – how do you make reparations that aren’t just bringing up a whole another set of problems?
-And I guess it comes back to that, like, how do we be together?
-Because we can’t, like, erase ourselves from – like, that’s not an answer, erasing ourselves from the place that we live in or the neighbourhoods that we’ve – that have emerged out of history.
-So, what do we do?
-And I guess it comes back to that, like, how do we – how do we be together?
+And that like, the right to the city, the right to space, and whose it is, and how that is enacted, and how that is – I don’t know that you can… I have also been thinking about this, not in the same way, but in relation to like reparations, given the current moment, and what do you do about the past, given that, you know, you can’t change it?
+And how do you make reparations that aren’t just bringing up a whole another set of problems?
+And I guess it comes back to that ‘how do we be together?’
+Because we can’t erase ourselves from – that’s not an answer, erasing ourselves from the place that we live in or the neighbourhoods that have emerged out of history.
+So what do we do?
+And I guess it comes back to that ‘how do we be together?’
 And how do we solve this?
 And I suppose one – yeah, I suppose, as I’m saying that, I’m thinking about some of the difficult conversations that we have to have, therefore, and how art might facilitate those.
-Going back to Boy in da Corner – Boy in da Corner album, there was a play made – and I saw it this year when we were still allowed in theatres – called Poet in Da Corner by – I believe you pronounce the name Debris Stevenson – and it was a response to Boy in da Corner, which was an album that she loved growing up.
-And she’s a white woman, and she kind of wrestles that in this play, like: ‘What does it mean that I have shaped my kind of – loved so much around kind of black cultural appropriation, and how do I kind of come to terms with that?’.
-And in the play, black grime MC sort of battles with her over these questions, and what does that mean.
+Going back to Boy in da Corner – Boy in da Corner album, there was a play made – and I saw it this year when we were still allowed in theatres – called Poet in da Corner by Debris Stevenson.
+And it was a response to Boy in da Corner, which was an album that she’d loved growing up.
+And she’s a white woman, and she kind of wrestles in this play with like: ‘What does it mean that I have shaped my life so much around Black cultural appropriation, and how do I come to terms with that?’
+And in the play, a Black grime MC sort of battles with her over these questions, and what does that mean.
 And they don’t necessarily resolve it.
-It’s like a reworking of the album.
-So, she works through the different songs, asking these questions.
+It’s like a reworking of the album – so she works through the different songs, asking these questions.

 JJ: I see.

-KB: And I guess, for me, that was a really – it was a really productive conversation that that play kind of brings out, because it’s like – it’s a forum in which that difficult conversation can be had, and we can start thinking about these things which don’t have straightforward answers to them.
-And these ways of, like: ‘How can – we ought to – we need to be together.
+KB: And I guess, for me, that was a really productive conversation that that play kind of brings out, because it’s a forum in which that difficult conversation can be had, and we can start thinking about these things which don’t have straightforward answers to them.
+And these ways of, like: ‘We need to be together.
 But how can I do that in ways that are ethical, and at what point is culture shared, and at what point is culture appropriated?
-And where does that begin and end?’.
+And where does that begin and end?’

-JJ: I wonder, I wonder if the problem is in what we’re, what we’re thinking appropriation is, right?
+JJ: I wonder if the problem is in what we’re thinking appropriation is, right?
 It seems to me that we far too often think of appropriation as an inherently bad term.
 That, for me, I think of appropriation as perhaps an umbrella term that includes sharing, but it seems to me that we’re making appropriation cultural cannibalism, right?
 We’re making appropriation always cultural theft, right?
-It far too often is theft and cannibalism, I want to be clear about that.
-But I also wonder too – again if appropriation isn’t the proper term.
-And I wonder if – again, if appropriation is an umbrella term that includes a number of things, including theft, cannibalism, cultural sharing and more, right?
+It far too often is theft and cannibalism, I want to be clear about that, but I also wonder again if appropriation isn’t the proper term.
+And I wonder again, if appropriation is an umbrella term that includes a number of things, including theft, cannibalism, cultural sharing and more, right?
 I think, also, to one of the things that – it doesn’t seem like, at least in the discussions that I’m having, that we’re wrestling properly with the power relationships in appropriation, right.
-We’re just like: ‘Appropriation, appropriation, appropriation!’.
-But If I come back to the US, right, some things happen just by virtue of proximity.
-Here I’m thinking uniquely of – so, my partner’s Latina and she didn’t know that black people had their own version of tacos in the US until she – I was like: ‘No, we have black tacos.
-It’s a, it’s a black version of’ – and she was like: ‘What?!’.
-And so, we laugh about that all the time, but that was about proximity, right?
-That was about black and brown neighbourhoods being kind of intertwined – us borrowing from each other’s culture.
-But certainly, there is no place, at least that I can think of off the top of my head, where black people’s tacos outweigh Mexican, Mexican-American tacos.
+We’re just like: ‘Appropriation, appropriation, appropriation!’
+If I come back to the US, right, some things happen just by virtue of proximity.
+Here I’m thinking uniquely of: my partner’s Latina and she didn’t know that Black people had their own version of tacos in the US, until I was like: ‘No, we have Black tacos.
+It’s a Black version of–’, and she was like: ‘What?!’
+And so we laugh about that all the time, but that was about proximity, right?
+That was about Black and brown neighbourhoods being kind of intertwined, us borrowing from each other’s culture.
+But certainly there is no place, at least that I can think of off the top of my head, where Black people’s tacos outweigh Mexican, Mexican-American tacos.
 That doesn’t happen.
-So, the power relationships are different there, right.
+So the power relationships are different there, right.
 Does that make sense?

 KB: Yeah, I mean, I guess at what point it becomes theft is a question, isn’t it?
 And I guess, it’s the point when you’re the only visible face of that thing, or when you’re making money from a thing that you don’t necessarily have claim to.